What is an insurance Benefit Investigation (BI)?

 Saliva samples can be sent either via an express courier service or regular mail depending on your country’s postal service and their regulations.
 They can be sent in ambient temperature.
 Saliva samples are considered noninfectious and can be sent as exempt human specimens.
 They should however be packaged in a triple package.
 The saliva tube should be placed into a leak proof secondary package (e.g. sealed plastic bag or falcon tube) with some absorbent material.
 The secondary package should then be placed into a sturdy outer package.
 The outer package needs to include the text “Exempt human specimen”.

 When using our Specimen Kit, the shipping has been prepaid by Blueprint Genetics.
 For sending samples without the specimen kit, contact our customer support (support(at)blueprintgenetics.com).

 Can I send samples in ambient temperature?

 Blood, DNA and saliva samples can be sent in ambient temperature.
 Express shipping should be used for blood and DNA samples.
 Blood samples collected on a Friday evening or over a weekend should be kept in the refrigerator and shipped on the next business day for overnight delivery.
 Keeping the specimen refrigerated over the weekend will not compromise the quality of the specimen.

 When should whole exome sequencing (WES) be considered?

 WES is the analysis of the protein-coding regions of all ~20,000 genes of the human genome (known as the exome) using next generation sequencing technologies.
-While the exome constitutes only ~1% of the whole genome, ~85% of all disease-causing variants are located within the exome.
+While the exome constitutes only ~1% of the whole genome, ~85% of all established disease-causing variants are located within the exome.